terraseraph/SeraphimBranchServerFrontEnd/SeraphimBranchServerMainDisplay/README.md

 ## Build

+Run `npm run-script build` The build artifacts will be stored in the `dist/app`.
+TS errors may appear not finding mappings, this is fine.
+To manually run the built server run `node server.js`.

+## Build Standalone Executable

+Run `npm run-script build-exe`, this will build an executable for the current host platform.

+## Angular Serve

+Run `npm run-script ng-aot-server` This will run the angular server uting the Ahead of time compiler.
+Useful for development.
+Does not build to dist, this is a dev function only.

+## Angular only build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests